 Couple that with the fact the shoe didn’t seem to pinch anywhere and the springy foam underneath means the comfort levels possible exceed where they were with the Fury shoe what we’ve experienced from a cleated shoe.
 It also means that your feet and shoe feel like one unit, fully connected with no unwanted movements inside, which certainly seemed to help use the ground more effectively during the swing.
 Our one complaint with the previous HyperFlex II shoe was that we felt quite high off the ground but these seem to have a lower profile, which helps generate a stronger connection with the floor.

-Underfoot it feels soft but with a good amount of support too.
+Underfoot it feels soft but with a good amount of support too, making them one of the best golf shoes for walking on the market.
 The ridges in the outsole allow it flex when you walk, so you don’t feel fatigued coming up the 18th, but there’s also more than enough grip on offer when trying to reach par fives in two with an aggressive swing.
 Unsurprisingly given the sporty style, this shoe is more flexible than is structured but it doesn’t have as much give in it as some of the other best FootJoy shoes.

 Time will tell if the mesh uppers are easy to keep clean but they do have a coating that should help.
 We haven't tested either of the two laced options but while it's unlikely these will offer the same user experience in terms of fit and the resulting comfort, they should offer the same grip and support in a less expensive package.

 Tips on how to play better, latest equipment reviews, interviews with the biggest names and more.